Josef37/screeps-min-cut-wall/README.md

 - `isWall: ({x,y}) => boolean`: Treat these as not walkable.
 - `isCenter: ({x,y}) => boolean`: Don't put walls here.
 Center positions don't have to be connected.

-It returns a list of position which minimizes the amount of walls you have to place to separate the center (defined by `isCenter`) from the exits.
+It returns a list of positions which minimizes the amount of walls you have to place to separate the center (defined by `isCenter`) from the exits.

 Have a look at the tests to get a feel for the returned values.